humanalgorithm/java-play-products/developer_setup_guide.md

 + Locate MySQL connector Jar that was created in the MySQL that was createdd in the MySQL installation
 + Move MySQL connector Jar to the appropriate location

+4) Download and Install Apache Ant
++ Download Ant from Apache
++ Set Ant environment variable
++ Verify Ant command is working

-4) Install Play Framework
+5) Install Play Framework
 +	Git clone from Github

-5) Setup java-play-products app
+6) Setup java-play-products app
 +	Git clone from repo into Play folder
 +	Apply database evolutions
 +	Run server localhost:9000